 Do you need to have your associate degree finished before applying?
 If students get an AA/AS/AAS will they be automatically accepted?

 A point system will be used in selection of applicants.
 Applicants will need to have completed the Texas Core Curriculum.
-In addition to the Core courses built into an AAS Nursing degree, please find recommendations for CORE Course selections below:

 In what format will the classes be taught (ONLINE, etc.)

 All programs will be taught in 8-week terms so students can take only 2 classes at a time and finish their bachelor’s in 2 years.
 The RN to BSN program has additional prerequisites of the Core Completion, so students will be able to complete their BSN in 12 months after entry.
 Primary delivery for courses will be hybrid, combining face to face class time, often in the evenings, with online work to accommodate the working student.

 Are there prerequisites before being eligible to apply?

 For the RN to BSN: YES, as stated in the table above.

 Is the BSN program going to allow 1st-year students?

 Students will need to have earned their AAS and be registered nurses holding an unencumbered nursing license.
 Students will also need to be Core complete prior to acceptance.